-Directional experimental semi-variograms were produced for Ni-AC and Co-AC for the Rönnbäcksnäset deposit and omni directional experimental semi-variograms were produced for the Vinberget deposit.
-Directional semi-variograms were produced for Rönnbäcksnäset due to the interpreted dip and strike direction observed for the serpentinite body.
+Directional experimental semi-variograms were produced for Ni-AC and Co-AC for Rönnbäcksnäset and Ni-AC, Co-AC, Fe-PCT and SG for Sundsberget, with omni directional experimental semi-variograms produced for Vinberget.
+Directional semi-variograms were produced for Rönnbäcksnäset and Sundsberget due to the interpreted dip and strike direction observed for the serpentinite body.
 Omni directional semi-variograms were produced for Vinberget due to the apparent lack of mineralisation trends in the sub-vertical serpentinite body.
 The directional semi variograms that were attempted for Vinberget, using a near vertical dip to the search ellipse, produced near identical ranges and structures in the down-dip, along strike and down-hole directions indicating the appropriateness of an omni directional variogram.

 The semi-variograms were produced using a 2 m (composite length) lag in the downhole / omni directional direction allowing the short-scale structures and nugget variance to be determined.
-Along strike and down-dip variograms for the Rönnbäcksnäset deposit were then produced with the nugget fixed from the downhole variogram, and using a lag spacing of 100 m with a 50% tolerance being applied to the lag spacing.
+Along strike and down-dip variograms for the Rönnbäcksnäset and Sundsberget deposits were then produced with the nugget fixed from the downhole variogram, and using a lag spacing of 100 m with a 50% tolerance being applied to the lag spacing.

-Variograms were not produced for Fe with the Fe estimation using the variogram parameters determined for the Ni-AC data.
+For Rönnbäcksnäset and Vinberget, variograms were not produced for Fe with the Fe estimation using the variogram parameters determined for the Ni-AC data.